bracketclub/bracket-data/README.md

 ## Anything else?

-If this is interesting to you, I think you should follow me ([@lukekarrys](https://twitter.com/lukekarrys)) and [@tweetthebracket](https://twitter.com/tweetthebracket) on Twitter.
+If this is interesting to you, I think you should follow [@tweetthebracket](https://twitter.com/tweetthebracket) on Twitter.
 There are also a lot of other bracket related modules on our [GitHub organization page](https://github.com/tweetyourbracket).

 ### LICENSE